tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-16-adobe-framemaker-continues-to-top-charts.md

 In the WritersUA survey, tools are measured in a separate survey, the last of which was 2014.
 The [2014 WritersUA tools survey](http://www.welinske.com/2014-user-assistance-tools-survey/) ranked a long list of tools with 1 to 5 ratings in terms of importance to writers.
 Adobe FrameMaker scored 199, higher than any other help authoring tool.
 (The next highest ranked tool was Flare at 148.
 OxygenXML scored 66.)

 Job trends also list Adobe FrameMaker frequently in their listings.
-I [searched on Indeed for the key "FrameMaker"](https://www.indeed.com/jobs?q=Framemaker&l=) and found 251 results &mdash; higher than other tools I informally searched for.
+I [searched on Indeed for the key "FrameMaker"](https://www.indeed.com/jobs?q=Framemaker&l=) and found 251 results &mdash; which was higher than other tools I informally searched for.

 ## Reasons for high ranking